 Why learn Arabic of all languages?

-After Spanish, Hindi, Mandarin Chinese, and English, Arabic is the fifth most spoken language, with an estimated 425 million native and non-native speakers throughout the planet.
+Arabic is the fifth most spoken language after Spanish, Hindi, Mandarin Chinese, and English, with an estimated 425 million native and non-native speakers worldwide.

 The Arabic language is assuming a central position in international business.
-One cannot underestimate the significance and importance of Arabic in the modern world, and the scope of the Arabic language in India is growing and vast.
+One cannot underestimate its significance and importance in the modern world, and the scope of the Arabic language in India is growing and vast.

-Are you interested in studying ancient Eastern history, modern Middle Eastern, religion, or the Arab world?
-Then, learning the Arabic language will help you in your academic pursuits.
+Are you interested in studying ancient Eastern history, modern Middle Eastern religion, or the Arab world?
+Learning the Arabic language will help you in your academic pursuits.

-There is an ever-increasing amount of reasons why people should learn it.
-It is the language of the Holy Koran.
-Hence Muslims, all over the world consider it sacred.
+There are an increasing number of reasons why people should learn it.
+It is the language of the Holy Koran, which Muslims all over the world consider sacred.

 The Arabic language in India arrived in the eighth century.
 It carries an almost absolute Islamic identity, to the extent that even the study of pre-Islamic pagan poetry is ascribed to a spiritual impetus.

-In India, It is also being taught and learned in more than twenty thousand Madrasas and 100’s of Colleges and Universities, mostly in Northern and some central and western parts of India.
+In India, it is also taught and learned in more than twenty thousand Madrasas and hundreds of Colleges and Universities, mostly in the northern and some central and western parts of the country.

-Arabic is becoming a critical language in India and outside it when it comes to operating an international business trying to break into foreign markets.
+Arabic is becoming a critical language in and outside India for international businesses trying to penetrate foreign markets.

-Learning the Arabic language opens up many employment avenues and possibilities in several different industries such as oil, travel, finance, industrial collaborations, and translation, to name a few.
+Learning the Arabic language opens up many employment avenues and possibilities in various industries, such as oil, travel, finance, industrial collaborations, and translation.

 Some businesses want Arabic speakers onboard to contact local Arab people and obtain an edge when running a business.
-It might otherwise end up being missed only using English when interpretation and discussions are being made.
+Otherwise, it might be missed if only English is used for interpretation and discussions.

-It was introduced in the Indian Civil Services examination as early as 1963 for the first time.
-And it became an optional subject to be taken at the preliminary stage of the test from there onwards.
+It was introduced in the Indian Civil Services examination for the first time in 1963.
+From then on, it became an optional subject to be taken at the preliminary stage of the test.

 And how do we know that?

-Let’s take a walk through the facts that underline the Arabic language’s scope and why many people are learning Arabic in India.
+Let’s examine the facts that underline the Arabic language’s scope and why many people are learning it in India.

 1. A widely spoken language of historical importance

 The Arabic language isn’t just like every other language out there.
-It is a popular language and spoken by well over 400 million people spread across more than 25 countries globally.
-The majority of these Arabic-speaking countries are located in the Middle East and the Northern regions of Africa.
+It is a popular language spoken by well over 400 million people spread across more than 25 countries globally.
+Most of these Arabic-speaking countries are in the Middle East and the Northern regions of Africa.

-As of 2022, It is the official language in 25 Middle Eastern and African countries, such as Egypt, Iraq, Jordan, Israel, Morocco, Kuwait, Qatar, Bahrain, Oman, United Arab Emirates, Saudi Arabia, and many more.
+As of 2025, it is the official language in 25 Middle Eastern and African countries, such as Egypt, Iraq, Jordan, Israel, Morocco, Kuwait, Qatar, Bahrain, Oman, United Arab Emirates, Saudi Arabia, and many more.

-But what makes the language even more important is that it is the language of the Holy Quran — the Holy Book of Islam.
+However, the language is even more critical because it is the language of the Holy Quran — the Holy Book of Islam.

-Although Arabic has been known since the early 4th century, the spread of Islam in the 7th century caused Arabic to gain importance.
+Although Arabic has been known since the early 4th century, its importance increased with the spread of Islam in the 7th century.

-Today, the Arabic language is the 5th most spoken language globally and is among the United Nations’ (UN) sixth official languages.
+Today, Arabic is the 5th most spoken language globally and is among the United Nations’ (UN) sixth official languages.

-India has ancient historical links with the Arab world and also with Persia.
-A number of the dynasty from those parts of the world reigned over India for many centuries.
+India has ancient historical links with the Arab world and Persia.
+A number of dynasties from those parts of the world reigned over India for many centuries.

-If you pay close attention, you will notice many borrowed words from Arabic, Persian, and Turkish as used in Hindu/Urdu.
-Mostly spoken language in most parts of India.
+If you pay close attention, you will notice many borrowed words from Arabic, Persian, and Turkish as used in Hindu/Urdu, the most spoken language in most parts of India.

 Read → (i) Why Learn Persian? (ii) Learn Persian in Delhi (iii) Arabic courses in Delhi (iv) Pros of learning Turkish (iv) Movies to learn Arabic (v) Top Persian Films (vi) Best Turkish Movies.